-- 1. A 50% forgiveness ceiling with a \$250,000 cap may be available to a PWS, at the discretion of the NDEE and the Director of the NDHHS-DPH, under all of the following conditions: - The PWS has closed a loan with the SRF within the past 5 years; - That loan was for a project needed to resolve either an Enforcement Action or an Administrative Order (A.O.) issued to the PWS by the NDHHS-DPH; and, - That project did not resolve the specified Enforcement Action or A.O., or resulted in a separate Enforcement Action or A.O., through no fault by the PWS.
+- 1. A 50% forgiveness ceiling with a \$250,000 cap may be available to a PWS, at the discretion of the NDEE, under all of the following conditions: - The PWS has closed a loan with the SRF within the past 5 years: - That loan was for a project needed to resolve either an Enforcement Action or an Administrative Order (A.O.) issued to the PWS; and, - That project did not resolve the specified Enforcement Action or A.O., or resulted in a separate Enforcement Action or A.O., through no fault by the PWS.

-Under these circumstances, the PWS may receive up to \$250,000 in forgiveness at a 50% allocation, at the discretion of the NDEE and the Director of the NDHHS-DPH, as part of a loan amendment or a second loan to comply with the PWS' Enforcement Action or A.O. with the NDHHS-DPH.
+Under these circumstances, the PWS may receive up to \$250,000 in forgiveness at a 50% allocation, at the discretion of the NDEE, as part of a loan amendment or a second loan to comply with the PWS' Enforcement Action or A.O.
 The amount of the forgiveness must not exceed the amount of the loan obtained through the DWSRF for the initial project.
 Further, either the eligible amount of the Forgiveness will be offset by, or the PWS shall repay the Forgiveness amount to the SRF, to the extent another grant, insurance settlement, or any other non-loan funds are received by the PWS for the same need.

-- 2. Further, forgiveness funding as a part of a sponsorship program may be offered to all DWSRF funded projects that include a new water supply well(s) phase, or rely on innovative planning to avoid an after treatment alternative If a community is pursuing a treatment alternative with DWSRF funding, they may submit a plan prepared by a professional engineer based upon innovative techniques that could help the community avoid implementing the treatment alternative as a means of returning to compliance.
-The plan will require approval from the DHHS-DPH, but at the discretion of the DHHS-DPH, may be eligible for reimbursement through forgiveness funding up to an overall 50% level should it be determined the plan is acceptable to DHHS-DPH. - Additional forgiveness may be added to new loans, wherein a past borrower agrees to amend existing DWSRF loan agreements and the Department's prepayment requirements.
-The added forgiveness amount would be equivalent to the refinancing savings permissible under the CWSRF program.
+2. Further, forgiveness funding as a part of a sponsorship program may be offered to all DWSRF funded projects that include a new water supply well(s) phase, or rely on innovative planning to avoid an after treatment alternative If a community is pursuing a treatment alternative with DWSRF funding, they may submit a plan prepared by a professional engineer based upon innovative techniques that could help the community avoid implementing the treatment alternative as a means of returning to compliance.
+The plan may be eligible for reimbursement through forgiveness funding up to an overall 50% level should it be determined the plan is acceptable to NDEE.